 It should be noted that such exceptions are DATA errors - caused by issues with the data or underlying specification of the data format - and NOT Feed errors.
-The presence of a data error(s) will not cause the Feed process to fail unless the quantity of such errors is significant - the allowable limit is configurable for each Feed, and is currently set to 1000.
+The presence of a data error(s) will not cause the Feed process to fail unless the quantity of such errors is significant - the allowable limit is configurable for each Feed (see 'Data Exception Thresholds' below).